nickbrandt/GitLab/doc/install/azure/index.md

 ## Deploy and configure GitLab

-GitLab is already installed in a pre-configured image, and all you have to do is create a new VM:
+Because GitLab is already installed in a pre-configured image, all you have to do is create a new VM:

 1. [Visit the GitLab offering in the marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/gitlabinc1586447921813.gitlabee?tab=Overview)
 1. Select **Get it now** and you will be presented with the **Create this app in Azure** window.
-   Select **Continue** to get onto the next step.
+   Select **Continue**.
-1. In the Azure portal, you are presented with two options:
+1. Select one of the following options from the Azure portal:
-   - You can either select **Create** to create a VM from scratch.
+   - Select **Create** to create a VM from scratch.
-   - Or select **Start with a pre-set configuration** to get started with some pre-configured options.
+   - Select **Start with a pre-set configuration** to get started with some pre-configured options.
 You can modify these configurations at any time.

-1. For the sake of this guide, we'll create the VM from scratch, so go ahead and select **Create**.
+For the sake of this guide, we'll create the VM from scratch, so select **Create**.

 NOTE:
 Be aware that while your VM is active (known as "allocated"), it incurs